Functional Foods

 Why it matters

 Meal replacement was a fading category dominated by Slim Fast nostalgia and a stagnant Soylent.
-GLP-1 users with suppressed appetite need exactly what the category delivers — dense nutrition in a small volume — giving the format a real second act.
+GLP-1 users with suppressed appetites need exactly what the category delivers: dense nutrition in a small volume.
+This gives the format a real second act.

 Market impact